Up All Night (Razorlight album)

 Up All Night is the debut album by English indie rock band Razorlight, released on 28 June 2004.
 The album was mainly recorded at Sawmills Studio and mixed at Sphere Studios by John Cornfield.

 The album garnered favourable reviews, but critics questioned the band's influence-filled musicianship throughout the tracks.
-Up All Night peaked at number 3 on the UK Albums Chart and spawned six singles: "Rock 'N' Roll Lies", "Rip It Up", "Stumble and Fall", "Golden Touch", "Vice" and "Somewhere Else".
+Up All Night peaked at number 3 on the UK Albums Chart and spawned five singles: "Rock 'N' Roll Lies", "Rip It Up", "Stumble and Fall", "Golden Touch" and "Vice".
+In 2005, the album was re-released with the number 2 hit "Somewhere Else" as a bonus track.

+Andy Burrows joined the band a month before Up All Night was released, replacing Christian Smith-Pancorvo who played drums on the album.

 On 4 June 2014, the band, with only lead singer Johnny Borrell remaining from the line-up which recorded the album, played at the Electric Ballroom in Camden to mark Up All Nights 10th anniversary.